copperdong/sinatoki/README.md

 This code is released under the [MIT License.](LICENSE) The original code was mainly written by @schokotets and @JackOBIsReal - thank you guys a lot!
 Although almost none of it was retained in this repository, I drew a lot of inspiration from their work.

+## Dependencies

+Synthi depends on several other projects, namely

+* docker: required to run the container of the forced aligner gentle
+* gentle: aligining audio with transcript on phoneme level
+* espeak: handles correct pronunciation
+* ffmpeg: slices speech

 ## Manual work

 Although voice models are generated completely automatically, you will have to provide an audio file and a transcript of what was being said.
 Please note that the longer the audio, the better the quality of the resulting voice model.